In recent years, veterinarians have made great progress in understanding how dogs feel pain and the best ways to manage that pain.

 Canna-Pet® for Pain – Cannabinoid Nutrition

-A recent study by Colorado State University found that among those with an opinion, 95% of Canna-Pet® customers reported that our hemp products provide a moderate amount or a lot of pain relief.
+A recent study by Colorado State University found that among those with an opinion, 95% of Canna-Pet® customers reported that our hemp products provide a moderate amount or a lot of pain relief in dogs.

 More information on Cannabinoids and Pain